TitanCmd/bun-backend-crud-clean-example/README.md

 Small Bun + TypeScript backend that explores clean layering and DI while exposing a simple customers API.

+This project is primarily an exploration of the Bun framework and its features when building a backend application.

+As well as implementation practice for clean code, design patterns, and best practices.

+It is not a production-ready application and is not intended to be used in a production environment.

 ## Stack and approach

 - Bun v1.3+, TypeScript, lightweight DI container.